PINTO0309/onnx2tf/README.md

     check_onnx_tf_outputs_elementwise_close_atol: Optional[float]
       The absolute tolerance parameter.
       Default: 1e-4

+    test_data_nhwc_path: Optional[str]
+      Path to a numpy file (.npy) containing custom test data in NHWC format.
+      This is used for test inference and validation when check_onnx_tf_outputs options are enabled.
+      If not specified, the tool will attempt to download sample data from the internet when the input is a 4D RGB image tensor.
+      The numpy array should have shape [batch_size, height, width, 3] with values normalized to the range [0, 1].
+      This option is useful for offline environments or when you want to use specific test data for validation.

     disable_model_save: Optional[bool]
       Does not save the converted model.
 For CIs RAM savings.